I think I’ve shared with you before, I LOVE ANYTHING CARAMEL! When most of you are drooling over chocolate, I’m drooling over caramel.

 This is super simple and will be a hit with everyone!

-- Filling: In a different bowl, combine the apples, flour, sugar, cinnamon, and nutmeg until all of the apple are coated.
+- Filling: In a different bowl, combine the apples, flour, sugar, cinnamon, and nutmeg until all of the apples are coated.
 Set aside.

 - Topping: Yes, use another bowl, combine the oats, brown sugar, cinnamon, and flour with a fork until completely blended.
 Cut in the cold butter with a pastry blender or a fork.
 The mixture will be coarse crumbs.
 Set aside.